-- Represent the project, the proponent and partners at local fairs, AGMs and other environmental events
+- Represent the project, the proponent and partners at local fairs, AGMs and other environmental events.

 - Assist with landowner site visits including data collection and entry.

-- Solicit information from residents, attendees of local events, etc., that may contribute to data collection activities (surveys and evaluations)
+- Solicit information from residents, attendees of local events, etc. that may contribute to data collection activities (surveys and evaluations).

-- Caring for native plants including watering and maintenance
+- Caring for native plants including watering and maintenance.

 - Support other project components and staff as assigned by the management

-- Some local travel, evening, and weekend work is required
+- Some local travel, evening and weekend work is required

-- Ability to identify both native and invasive flora and fauna
+- Ability to identify native plant species

 - Excellent judgment and decision making skills